cdsittampalam/documentation/docs/Getting Started.md

 ### View Full Terms and Conditions

-If required, you can download the full terms and conditions.
-You may need this document to distribute and print to other parties.
+You can download the full terms and conditions if you need to distribute and print the document for other parties.

 ![accept](/doc-images/accept.png)